Will a dehumidifier always collect water or will there be a time when it will stop?

 So do check the coils to see whether they need a proper cleaning.

 Yet another reason for dehumidifiers failing to collect water is dirty filters.
-If it is due for replacement, order new ones as soon as possible.
+If they are due for replacement, order new ones as soon as possible.

 It is recommended to change the filter a few times a year, so you should check the unit’s user instructions.

-If the Frigidaire dehumidifier bucket is not fixed properly (can happen to any dehumidifier, just used Frigidaire as a sample), the unit will not collect water.
+If the Frigidaire dehumidifier bucket is not fixed properly (which can happen to any dehumidifier; I just used Frigidaire as a sample), the unit will not collect water.

 After all, it does not sense the presence of the bucket, which holds the water it collects.